 Also, don’t be shy to consider preloved baby items too.
 They can save you a heap of money and you can pass them on once you’re done with them.

-Got an item to add to this list?
+Got an item to add to this list of not essential baby items?
 Tell us what it is in a comment below!